isomerpages/moe-fairfieldsec/_prospective-students/Direct School Admission/2023 DSA Frequently Asked Questions (FAQs).md

 ##### 2) Can my child apply for the DSA to your school based on academic results alone, or based on another CCA not on your list?

-For our DSA exercise, we would only accept applicants based on the 4 Sports, 5 Performing Arts CCAs and Leadership requirements stated on our DSA page.
+For our DSA exercise, we would only accept applicants based on the 4 Sports, 3 Performing Arts CCAs requirements stated on our DSA page.